 4. Convert Retail Intelligence into Opportunities

-- Track total spend for each category
+- Track total spending for each category

 - Identify KROs and build partnerships that promote collaboration and sales